learn-co-curriculum/dsc-image-classification-lab/README.md

 ## Download and Load the Data

 Start by downloading the data locally and loading it into a Pandas DataFrame.
-Be forewarened that this dataset is fairly large and it is advisable to close other memory intensive applications.
+Be forewarned that this dataset is fairly large and it is advisable to close other memory intensive applications.

 The data can be found here:

 https://www.kaggle.com/c/dog-breed-identification/data

-We recommend downloading the data into this directory on your local computer.
+It's easiest if you download the data into this directory on your local computer.
 From there, be sure to uncompress the folder and subfolders.
+If you download the data elsewhere, be sure to modify the file path when importing the file below.

 ```python